 > upgradesite.bat -s

-The utility will display progress reports and stop once the upgrade is complete.
+The utility will display progress reports and stop when the upgrade is complete.
 If you have multiple machines in your site, repeat this command on each machine, then continue to the steps in the next section.

 <System disk drive>\Program Files\Common Files\ArcGIS\bin\SoftwareAuthorization.exe /S /Ver 10.7 /LIF <full path and name of authorization file>